-DISQUALIFICATIONS Unilateral or bilateral cryptorchidism.
+DISQUALIFICATIONS

+(A dog with a Disqualification must not be considered for placement in a conformation event, and must be reported to UKC.)
+Unilateral or bilateral cryptorchid.
 Viciousness or extreme shyness.
+Albinism.
 Over or undershot bite.
 Wry mouth.
 Hanging or drop ears.
 Tail too short to curl over and touch the back.
-Absence of mask.
-Solid coat color lacking distinct and contrasting markings.
+Absence of distinct mask.
+Solid coat color (other than white) lacking distinct and contrasting markings.

 Albinism.

-Please note: In UKC Conformation Shows, this breed is shown by Variety In this order -Toy, Miniature, Standard.
-Structure of the Alaskan Klee Kai
+Please Note: In UKC Conformation Shows, this breed is shown by variety in this order - Toy, Miniature, Standard.